libero/infrastructure/README.md

 terraform output https_certificate_pem
 ```

+An environment named `test` is reserved for destruction, creation and any other exploration.

 ## Secrets management

 This repository is public, hence secrets are encrypted by default. `git-crypt` and optionally `gpg` are used to unlock the contents to be able to use the repository contents.